Copyright © 2018 Federation of Students ~ Your Student Union.

 Every year, undergraduate students of the University of Waterloo will have the opportunity to recognize professors that have shown outstanding contribution towards undergraduate learning.
 The professors winning the Feds Excellence in Undergraduate Teaching Award will have employed non-conventional teaching techniques, allowed opportunities for experiential learning and shown a long term commitment and dedication towards ensuring academic success for undergraduate students.
 Nominate a teacher today!

-The Senate is the highest academic decision-making body at the University of Waterloo.
+The Senate External Link is the highest academic decision-making body at the University of Waterloo.
 Its 90+ members are responsible for approving degree and program requirements, conferring degrees, and setting the academic regulations across campus and in each Faculty.
 It consists of a mix of faculty members, University administrators, and elected student representatives.

 The student senators – each elected for two-year terms – are listed below: